M4STERAC/EasyGSM/README.md

 -BackupManager          - Creates a backup of all PalWorld saves and puts the backups in $home/Documents/{partition by date}/ -CrashEventFilter       - Reads the error logs in C:/temp/ and filters the ones for PalServer and outputs them to $home\Documents as a JSON file
--index                  - Used to execute the TS files -CreateBackupSchedule   - Creates a task schedule to create backups for for all worlds in the server
+-index                  - Used to execute the TS files -CreateBackupSchedule   - Creates a task schedule to create backups for for all worlds in the server.
+Backups are created daily at 6AM

+### Additional Notes
+User hosting the server must be logged on for backups to be created